woojoo666/arcana-notes/notes11.md

        [key]: bar[key] | foo[key]

-I call this the **property muxer** (property multiplexor)
+I call this the **property muxer** (property multiplexor) (note: this idea was previously touched on in section "Replicating Full Private Merging using Routing")

 This can be achieved even if `foo` and `bar` have private properties or dynamic properties `foo` and `bar` can even have infinite properties